 Introduction to Mixed Integer Linear Programming

 Mixed Integer linear programming is a type of mathematical method that consists of integer variables and linear objective functions and equations.
 The mixed-integer linear programming has both continuous and integer variables.
 With the help of linear programming, we can determine the minimum or maximum outcome of a given problem with some conditions.
 It is a tool that can be used to achieve a way to apply limited resources in the best possible manner.
-All types of linear programming include some main factors.
-They are given below:
+It uses:

-- Decision Variables: We determine the decision variables that minimize or maximize the objective function.
+- Decision Variables: The decision variables that minimize or maximize the objective function.

 - Objective Function: This is a function that helps us to determine the decision variables.
 It expresses the relation between the result and the variables.